lf-/blog/src/content/nftables-redirect-not-working-fix.md

 I, however, was a bit too dense to go looking through there and didn't read the wiki too well about redirection.
 I figured "hey, just need to put redirect at the start of the chain hooked into nat prerouting to enable it, then add a rule specifically redirecting the port".
 Later, I wondered why it wasn't working.
 After some tcpdump, copious quantities of counters *everywhere*, and netcat instances, I figured that out.

 Note that you need to allow the packets with `dport 11113` in your filter.
 Your filter table will *never* see any packets on port 113 unless something has gone horribly wrong, as all of them will have `dport` changed to 11113 in the `nat` table.

-If, for some reason, you want to drop these, you probably can do it in a chain with `type mangle hook prerouting priority 0`, but I have no idea why you would want to do that.
+If you'd like to block inbound traffic on `11113` that was not sent there by the redirect, you can use a mark: on your rule in `prerouting`, add `ct mark set 1` before the `redirect to` clause.
+This will set a mark on the redirected connections.
+Then you can only accept such marked connections with a `ct mark == 1` condition in the `filter` table.

 Here's the functional config: